scrapfly/scrapfly-scrapers/aliexpress-scraper/README.md

 Full tutorial <https://scrapfly.io/blog/how-to-scrape-aliexpress/>

 The scraping code is located in the `aliexpress.py` file.
-It's fully documented and simplified for educational purposes and the example scraper run code can be found in `run.py` file.
+It's fully documented and simplified for educational purposes, and the example scraper run code can be found in `run.py` file.

 This scraper scrapes:
 - Aliexpress product data
 - Aliexpress product review data
 - Aliexpress product search

-For output examples see the `./results` directory.
+For output examples, see the `./results` directory.

 ## Setup and Use

-This Aliexpress.com scraper is using Python with [scrapfly-sdk](https://pypi.org/project/scrapfly-sdk/) package which is used to scrape and parse Aliexpress's data.
+This Aliexpress.com scraper uses __Python 3.10__ with [scrapfly-sdk](https://pypi.org/project/scrapfly-sdk/) package which is used to scrape and parse Aliexpress's data.

 1. Retrieve your Scrapfly API key from <https://scrapfly.io/dashboard> and set `SCRAPFLY_KEY` environment variable:
     ```shell